 For purposes of the statement of cash flows, the Company considered demand deposits and highly liquid-debt instruments purchased with maturity of three months or less to be cash equivalents.

-Cash paid for interest from August 17, 2009 (inception) through December 31, 2011 was \$0.
-Cash paid for income taxes from August 17, 2009 (inception) through December 31, 2011 was \$0.
+Cash paid for interest during the years ended December 31, 2012 and 2011 was \$0.
+Cash paid for income taxes during the years ended December 31, 2012 and 2011 was \$0.